openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 where parts in brackets `[]` denote optional information.

 The optional `<` sign tells whether the group address of the datapoint accepts read requests on the KNX bus (it does, if the sign is there).
+With `*-control` channels, the state is not owned by any device on the KNX bus, therefore no read requests will be sent by the binding, i.e. `<` signs will be ignored for them.

 Each configuration parameter has a `mainGA` where commands are written to and optionally several `listeningGA`s.